Nobody can tell your story but you. Nobody can tell my story but me. The most important story to tell is what God has done in our lives.

 “The LORD is close to the brokenhearted;

 Grief, loss, tears and sadness became our companions that summer.
 Adults decided the best care for us.
-Two little girls aged 9 and 7 were required to begin a new chapter in life.
+Two little girls, aged nine and seven, were required to begin a new chapter in life.

 Early in this experience of loss, I came to a realization: life was not easy nor always good with my dad.
 We LOVED our dad and wanted him back with us, but I also had to admit we were heading down a dangerous road in life.
 I began to see how Jesus was intervening to save Rhonda and me.